Stewart Smith — Jed’s Other Poem

 The Virtual ][ vintage Apple emulator with a Jed disk image loaded.

-With the code now accessible, I could follow through on a wild idea: why not open-source this thing?
-(Yes, open-sourcing still felt a bit radical in 2005—at least to me.
-GitHub hadn’t been conceived yet.
-Git, itself, was only a few months old.
-Remember Subversion?)
-I collected my Jed pieces together: the recorded audio data stream as an AIF file, the recovered source code as a text file, and a disk image for use in emulators such as Virtual ][.
+Now that I’d made my source accessible to modern machines, I could follow through on a wild idea: why not open-source this thing—give the code away for free?
+(Yes, open-sourcing still felt a bit radical in 2005, at least to me.)
+I collected my Jed pieces together: the recorded audio data stream as an AIF file, the recovered source code as a text file, and a binary disk image for use in emulators such as Virtual ][.
 Lastly, I hastily typed a short text file describing the package contents; encouraging downloaders to “have fun running and tweaking as you see fit” in lieu of more official license verbiage.
 I ZIP’d this up and published it on my website.

 That was Monday, 12 December 2005.
 As far as I know, “Jed’s Other Poem” is the world’s first open-source music video.
-(If you know of another candidate, do come forward.)
-I emailed the inquisitive gentleman back with a link to the Jed source code package.
-By this time several folks had asked for my source code.
-It was now freely available to all.
+(If you know of another candidate, do come forward.
+But I’ve had my ear to the ground on this for two decades, and have yet to discover a code-based music video with publicly released source prior to mine.)
+I emailed those two inquisitive gentlemen back with a link to the Jed source code package.
+By this time several more folks had also asked for my source code.
+I posted it to my website, making it freely available to all.

 On Monday, 12 December 2005, I released the “Jed’s Other Poem” source code as plain text, a disk image for Apple ][ emulators, and as an audio file for use with cassette tape drives.